pinkjagnie/users-cards-project/README.md

 ### Description

 AstroUsers - the outer space community which connecting astronauts from around the world and space.
-App created with using Next.JS, Tailwind, Mongoose and React Hook Form.
+App created with using Next.JS, JavaScript, Tailwind, Mongoose and React Hook Form.
 It's of course responsive for all devices (also Galaxy Fold 😉).

 The project constist of:
 - main view displaying all the AstroUsers,